Book a time to visit

 Australia's only Boab species.
 Synonymous with the Kimberley, but also native to the NT.
 Large feature tree with unique broad bottle-shaped trunk, deciduous, white flowers.
 Seeds and pith edible.
 Fast growing statement feature tree.
 5-15M

+NT Native rain tree.
 Very large feature tree with huge spreading symmetrical canopy.
 Hardy, fast growing and providing impressive shade.
-Highly scented reddish-pink to cream-golden coloured flowers.
+Highly scented white flowers.
 After several years establishing performs well with little water.
+Semi-deciduous.
 Excellent planting for rural properties and as cattle fodder.
-18-30M
+10-15M

 Common NT medium sized, spreading deciduous rainforest tree.
 Providing splendid shade in bloom.
 Bird and butterfly attractant, fragrant small white flowers.
 Termite resistant.
 Excellent rural and revegetation planting.
 5-15M